 Disciplinary Procedure

 The President of the College is responsible to the State Board of Education for the administration and enforcement of all regulations or policies adopted by the board.
 The State Board of Education possesses all the power necessary or convenient to accomplish the objectives and perform the duties prescribed by law.
 The Vice President for Student Affairs is responsible to the President of the College for enforcement of the Student Code of Conduct and has been designated as the Senior Student Judicial Officer of the College.
 Primary responsibility for investigating alleged violations, proffering charges, imposing sanctions and educational remedies, representing the College in hearings and appeals under this Student Code of Conduct and enforcing sanctions and educational remedies is assigned to the Vice President for Student Affairs , or his/her designee.
+Title IX cases will be investigated and referred to a trained Title IX hearing panel.

 Classroom Infractions